Radllaufer/js-projects/README.md

 # Javascript projects

-Collection of small javascript made on Codecademy and by myself
+Collection of small javascript made on Codecademy and by myself.

 ## Table of Contents